fonnesbeck/git_tutorial/PITCHME.md

 - Imagine you have *5 co-authors*.
 How would you manage the changes and comments they make to your paper?

+Note:
-^ If you use Microsoft Word, what happens if you accept changes made using the
+ If you use Microsoft Word, what happens if you accept changes made using the
     `Track Changes` option?
 Do you have a history of those changes?

 ---